d0tTino/DeepThought-ReThought/README.md

 This package exposes only the `dtrt-finetune` command.

+The package derives its version from git tags via `setuptools_scm`.
+Pushing a tag like `train-v0.1.0` triggers an automated workflow that builds `train/pyproject.toml` and publishes the wheel to PyPI when `PYPI_API_TOKEN` is configured.

 ## Goals

 * **Extreme Efficiency:** Develop AI components that minimize computational cost (CPU, memory, energy) and financial expenditure.